 Carol Woolley - Registered Member MBACP (Accred)

 Welcome.
-I am a Registered Member MBACP (Accred) and practise in Crowborough and Tunbridge Wells.
+I am a Registered Member MBACP (Accred) and practise in Crowborough.
 I have worked for many years counselling adults and children with a variety of issues and offer both open-ended and time limited counselling.
 I also work in local schools counselling children.

 I offer a Psychodynamic approach to all sorts of life problems and situations.
 I have also trained in Cognitive Behavioural Therapy (CBT) to complement my practice.

 Although I originally trained as a Psychodynamic Counsellor, I felt it was important to expand on this model and decided to train in Cognitive Behavioural Therapy (CBT) techniques which I integrate into my practice where a more structured, goal-oriented approach feels appropriate.
 CBT can be really useful in helping to identify and target destructive thought patterns which have a negative impact on our emotions and behaviours.